treeman/jonashietala/drafts/how_i_wrote_my_book_using_pollen.markdown

   After killing a bunch of people they're looking at an injured person crawling on the ground wanting him to pick up a weapon---so they're allowed to kill him.
 ```

-This can be accomplished by writing a bit of lisp code that splits the strings on the double spaces:
+This can be accomplished by writing a bit of lisp code in the tag that splits the strings on the double spaces:

 ```{.racket}
 ◊(define (transcript . rows)